-- (a) (i) Subject to subclause 46.5(c) a full time employee proceeding on paid Maternity Leave is to be paid according to their ordinary working hours at the time of commencement of Maternity Leave.
-Shift and weekend penalty payments are not payable during paid Maternity Leave. - (ii) Subject to subclause 46.5(c) payment for a part time employee is to be determined according to an average of the hours worked by the employee over the preceding 12 months; or their ordinary working hours at the time of commencement of Maternity Leave, exclusive of shift and weekend penalties, whichever is greater. - (b) An employee may elect to receive pay in advance for the period of paid Maternity Leave at the time the Maternity Leave commences, or may elect to be paid the entitlement on a fortnightly basis over the period of the paid Maternity Leave. - (c) (i) An employee in receipt of a higher duties allowance for a continuous period of 12 months immediately prior to commencing paid Maternity Leave, is to continue to receive the higher duties allowance for the first four weeks of paid Maternity Leave. - (ii) An employee who is entitled to be paid higher duties allowance in accordance with clause (c)(i) and elects to take paid Maternity Leave at half pay will be paid the higher duties allowance at the full rate for the first four weeks only. - (d) An employee is entitled to remain on paid Maternity Leave if the pregnancy results in other than a live child; or the employee is incapacitated following the birth of the child; or the child dies or is hospitalised such that the employee or the employee's partner is not providing principal care to the child. - (e) Where an employee is on a period of half pay Maternity Leave and their employment is terminated through no fault of the employee, the employee will be paid out any period of unused paid Maternity Leave equivalent to the period of leave the employee would have accessed had they been on full pay Maternity Leave when their termination occurred. - (f) An employee eligible for a subsequent period of paid Maternity Leave as provided for under subclause 46.1(a)(iii) will be paid the Maternity Leave as follows: - (i) According to the employee's status, classification and ordinary working hours at the time of commencing the original period of paid Maternity Leave; and - (ii) Not affected by any period of Special Temporary Employment or Special Casual Employment undertaken in accordance with subclause 46.12. - 46.6 Commencement of Maternity Leave
+- (a) (i) Subject to subclause 47.5(c) a full time Employee proceeding on paid Maternity Leave is to be paid according to their ordinary working hours at the time of commencement of Maternity Leave.
+Shift and weekend penalty payments are not payable during paid Maternity Leave. - (ii) Subject to subclause 47.5(c) payment for a part time Employee is to be determined according to an average of the hours worked by the Employee over the preceding 12 months; or their ordinary working hours at the time of commencement of Maternity Leave, exclusive of shift and weekend penalties, whichever is greater. - (b) An Employee may elect to receive pay in advance for the period of paid Maternity Leave at the time the Maternity Leave commences, or may elect to be paid the entitlement on a fortnightly basis over the period of the paid Maternity Leave. - (c) (i) An Employee in receipt of a higher duties allowance for a continuous period of 12 months immediately prior to commencing paid Maternity Leave, is to continue to receive the higher duties allowance for the first 4 weeks of paid Maternity Leave. - (ii) An Employee who is entitled to be paid higher duties allowance in accordance with clause 47.5(c)(i) and elects to take paid Maternity Leave at half pay will be paid the higher duties allowance at the full rate for the first 4 weeks only. - (d) An Employee is entitled to remain on paid Maternity Leave if the pregnancy results in other than a live child; or the Employee is incapacitated following the birth of the child; or the child dies or is hospitalised such that the Employee or the Employee's partner is not providing principal care to the child. - (e) Where an Employee is on a period of half pay Maternity Leave and their employment is terminated through no fault of the Employee, the Employee will be paid out any period of unused paid Maternity Leave equivalent to the

+- period of leave the Employee would have accessed had they been on full pay Maternity Leave when their termination occurred. - (f) An Employee eligible for a subsequent period of paid Maternity Leave as provided for under subclause 47.1(a)(iii) will be paid the Maternity Leave as follows: - (i) According to the Employee's status, classification and ordinary working hours at the time of commencing the original period of paid Maternity Leave; and - (ii) Not affected by any period of Special Temporary Employment or Special Casual Employment undertaken in accordance with subclause 47.13.